FREQUENTLY ASKED QUESTIONS

-Students must be a high school dropout or expelled, and be between the ages of 16-18.
-The applicant must never have been convicted of a felony and have no legal action pending, free of illegal drugs at time of enrollment and physically and mentally able to complete the program.
+Students must be pursuing a high school diploma and between the ages of 15.5 and 18 years old.
+The student must never have been convicted of a felony and have no legal actions pending (diversion programs and court designated worker programs may still attend), a willingness to be free of illegal drugs at time of enrollment and physically and mentally capable to complete the program

 Does ChalleNGe accept cadets under the age of 16?